luke-hill/mud/bugs.md

 6) When you are killed the game crashes
 7) Require barracks key to get into orc room
 1) If no data files are present, game crashes.
 Validate data files during load
+2) RSpec currently doesn't pass 100% of the time